-This afternoon, you're welcomed to the nation of Oman, and its capital, Muscat, which has been an important port since the 1st century AD.
+This morning, you're welcomed to the nation of Oman, and its capital, Muscat, which has been an important port since the 1st century AD.
 Its history melds the influences of the indigenous Omani tribes as well as the Abassids, Portuguese, Ottomans, and Persians who once ruled Oman.
 Unlike the UAE capitals, which are all about glamour on a grand scale, Muscat is a gracious, whitewashed city wedged between the mountains and the sea, with few high rises.
 In fact, the Sultan Qaboos (Oman’s head since 1970) has forbidden the construction of anything over seven stories so as not to obscure the views.
-But that doesn’t mean Muscat lacks for impact, as you’ll see during this afternoon’s exploration.
+But that doesn’t mean Muscat lacks for impact, as you’ll see during this morning’s mystical explorations.

+Following your full day of activity, you’ll return to the ship for dinner.
+But your cultural experiences don’t end there!
 After dinner, special guests come on board to engulf you in the culture of Oman.
 If you're wondering what it’s like to live here, you’ll hear about it firsthand from an Omani woman who will share her perspective on family life, native customs, and the changing role of women in contemporary Oman.
 Then, enjoy local Omani musicians and dancers who will come on board to provide some captivating folkloric entertainment.

 - Half-day Mystical Muscat tour